Motmot: Taxonomy

-Family Momotidae

 A fossil genus of Oligocene coraciiform from Switzerland has been described as Protornis; it might be a primitive motmot or a more basal lineage.
 A partial momotid humerus found in early Hemphilian (Late Miocene, c.
 8 mya) deposits in Alachua County, USA has not been named; it might belong to an extant genus.

+The phylogenetic relationship between the six families that make up the order Coraciiformes is shown in the cladogram below.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).